Gautam Gambhir: Post-captaincy

 the Indian selection committee handed him back vice-captaincy of the T20 squad for the World Cup.

 Comeback

 After a big absence from international cricket, on 8 October 2016, Gambhir was recalled for the Test-Match series against New Zealand, after showing good form in domestic cricket.

 Retirement

+In October 2018, during the quarter-finals of the 2018–19 Vijay Hazare Trophy, he scored his 10,000th run in List A cricket.
 Gambhir announced his retirement from all forms of cricket on 3 December 2018, ahead of his final match for the Delhi cricket team against the Andhra cricket team in the Ranji Trophy on 6 December 2018.
 Gambhir went on to score 112 in his final innings, his 43rd century in first-class cricket.
 Gautam Gambhir began his new innings as a parliamentarian as he took oath as the Lok Sabha MP on 17 June 2019.

+In 2024, Gambhir announced his retirement from politics to focus on cricketing activities.

+Coaching career

+In 2022, Gautam Gambhir joined the Lucknow Super Giants (LSG) in the Indian Premier League (IPL) as a mentor.
+Under his guidance, the team reached the playoffs in both the 2022 and 2023 IPL seasons.
+In late 2023, he left LSG and returned to Kolkata Knight Riders (KKR) as a mentor for the 2024 IPL season, leading the team to their third IPL title in 2024.

+On 9 July 2024, Gambhir was appointed as the head coach of the Indian national cricket team, succeeding Rahul Dravid.
+His first major assignment as head coach was the 2025 ICC Champions Trophy, where India emerged victorious, winning the trophy for the third time.

+Later in the year, he guided India to the 2025 Asia Cup, defeating Pakistan in the final to secure another major title.
+His tenure has been marked by the adoption of a more aggressive, high-risk style of play in limited-overs formats, which has drawn both praise and criticism from analysts and former players.